 Student Loan Payments Suspended Due to Coronavirus

-- Federal student loan interest rates also drop to 0% during the same period.
+- Federal student loan interest rates will remain at 0% during this time.

-- The measures apply only to federal student loans and have no effect on private loans.
+- The measures apply only to federal student loans and do not affect private loans.

 - If passed, the HEROES Act would suspend loan payments through Sept.
 2021.

-In late March, as college campuses across the country closed in response to the COVID-19 pandemic, the U.S. Department of Education (ED) suspended payments and interest on federal student loans.
-Initially meant to last just 60 days with President Donald Trump's signing of the coronavirus relief bill by President Trump, these measures were extended through September 30.
+In late March, as college campuses across the country closed in response to the COVID-19 pandemic, the U.S. Department of Education suspended payments and interest on federal student loans.
+Initially meant to last just 60 days with President Donald Trump's signing of the coronavirus relief bill, the measure was recently extended through January 31, 2021.

 Unfortunately for some students, these measures do not apply to private student loans.
 About 90% of student debt is federal, meaning the suspended payments will impact the monthly statements of the vast majority of student loan borrowers.

-Last year, national student loan debt hit $1.6 trillion.
-The student debt crisis, and the larger question of college affordability, has prompted proposals from both ends of the political spectrum.
-While many Democrats — including President-elect Joe Biden — have suggested sweeping reforms to make college less expensive or even free, the Trump administration had done little to stem the growing crisis.
+This year, national student loan debt hit $1.7 trillion.
+The student debt crisis, as well as the larger question of college affordability, has prompted proposals from both ends of the political spectrum.
+While many Democrats — including President-elect Joe Biden — have suggested sweeping reforms to make college less expensive or even free, the Trump administration has done little to stem the growing crisis.

-HEROES Act Would Suspend Student Loan Payments Through 2021
+HEROES Act Would Suspend Student Loan Payments Through Fall 2021

 In an effort to amend the coronavirus relief bill and offer further financial assistance to college students, Senate Democrats proposed the $3 trillion Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act, which has since been reduced to $2.2 trillion.

-While less strident than Senator Elizabeth Warren's original campaign promise to erase $50,000 per borrower, or Senator Bernie Sanders' plan to forgive all student loan debt, this proposal aims to cancel $10,000 of debt for every student loan borrower.
+While less strident than Senator Elizabeth Warren's original campaign promise to erase $50,000 per borrower, or Senator Bernie Sanders' plan to forgive all student loan debt, this proposal aims to cancel $10,000 in debt for "economically distressed borrowers."

-The ambitious bill, which passed in the House of Representatives in mid-May but still awaits passage in the Republican-controlled Senate, would also extend relief to private loan borrowers and suspend student loan payments through September 2021 — almost a year past the current suspension end date.
+A slightly pared-down version of the ambitious bill passed the House of Representatives in October but awaits passage in the Republican-controlled Senate.
+The bill would extend relief to private loan borrowers and suspend student loan payments through September 2021 — eight months past the current suspension end date.

-Furthermore, the HEROES Act would allow adult dependents, many of whom are college students, to receive $1,200 stimulus checks, which the current coronavirus aid bill does not permit.
+Furthermore, the HEROES Act would allow adult dependents, many of whom are college students, to receive $500 stimulus checks, which the current coronavirus aid bill doesn't permit.